modin-project/unidist/README.md

 For more examples refer to [Getting Started](https://unidist.readthedocs.io/en/latest/getting_started.html) section in our documentation.

+### Powered by unidist

+unidist is meant to be used not only directly by users to get better performance in their workloads, but also be a core component of other libraries to power those with the performant execution backends.
+Refer to `Libraries powered by unidist` section of [Using Unidist](https://unidist.readthedocs.io/en/latest/using_unidist/index.html) page to get more information on which libraries have already been using unidist.

 ### Full Documentation

 Visit the complete documentation on readthedocs: https://unidist.readthedocs.io.